Vegan chocolate rugelach recipe with delicate layers of pastry! This post includes step-by-step pictures of how to make rugelach.

 What is rugelach?

-There are two main versions of rugelach: a yeasted version and a biscuit version.
+There are two types of rugelach recipes: a yeasted version and a biscuit version.
 Both usually have a crescent-like shape and filled with chocolate, jams, poppy seeds or nuts.
 This recipe is for the yeasted version!
-When I visited Israel in early 2020 with Vibe Israel, the yeasted rugelach was more popular.

 - Flaky with lots of beautiful layers